serrif/website/main/home.md

 Since 2001, prosperous education has been a core value of Krebs; and, even in his writings, is carefully elaborated to the public.
 We (and Krebs) believe in a truthful and stable educational environment for students.
 That's why Krebs is dedicated to Edison.

+### Krebs and financial stability
+Not only has Krebs inspired hundreds of students to develop a basis of knowledge of security; but secondly, the Krebs platform relentlessly pushes for financial (and economic) awareness among students -- making him fit for treasurer.

+Nothing's more important than keeing yourself safe, your resources secure, and developing a stable monetary income; for you and your family, as an adult.
+Since one of the many key goals of public education is maturity, financial education is a need.

 [Call to action](#){: .usa-button .usa-button-big }